jfraire/phenakistiscope/README.md

 You will find the KiCAD files under `kicad`.
 The code and make file for the micro-controller is in `src`.
 The KiCAD files include the lay out of the PCB, which is small and easy to solder.
 The `img` folder contains an example disk.

+## Credits

+The makefile to compile this project was taken from the book [Make: AVR Programming](https://www.amazon.fr/Make-AVR-Programming-Elliot-Williams/dp/1449355781), by Elliot Williams.
+This book has given me more than a few hours of pleasure.